Superman: World of New Krypton: Plot

-Jemm from Saturn started a fight in the council but eventually agreed to stop the fight and address the council.
-He chided the Kryptonian for their arrogance and feeling of entitlement and warned that they will be watching.
+Wing-Master Vetalla Dae, a Thanagarian Wing-Master, is instructed to open diplomatic channels between New Krypton and Thanagar.
+The Interim Council agrees but the session is interrupted by Jemm.
+Jemm starts a fight in the council, but eventually agrees to stop the fight and address the council.
+He chides the Kryptonians for their arrogance and feeling of entitlement and warned that they will be watching.